($722) Cost to ship a car from Columbus, OH to New Haven, CT

 Distance and route

-To put it simply — the longer the journey, the higher the price.
-Distance impacts pricing in terms of fuel and labor expenses, as well as adjacent costs like toll fees and carrier maintenance.
-Shipping your car 640 miles from Arch City to Elm City will likely be more expensive than transporting it a shorter distance within Ohio.
+To put it simply, the longer the journey, the higher the price.
+Distance impacts pricing in terms of fuel and labor expenses, as well as added costs like toll fees and carrier maintenance.
+Shipping your car 638 miles from Columbus to New Haven will likely be more expensive than transporting it a shorter distance within Ohio.

 The time of the year